 “Shop 4 is Building Services – mainly carpenters who maintain the structure and interiors, do remodeling work, and move people as needed.
 They also facilitate corporate functions and training activities by performing various room setups and reconfiguring meeting space.

-“Shop 5 is Electrical Services, which runs all of the electrical, UPS, and standby power systems in our 480-volt facility.
+“Shop 5 is Electrical Services, which runs all of the electrical, UPS, and standby power stems in our 480-volt facility.

 “Shop 6 is Grounds Maintenance which cares for 42 acres of grounds landscaping, and provides snow removal in the winter.